Professor of Philosophy

 The Ethics of War: Essays, a collection of papers I co-edited with Saba Bazargan-Forward, was recently published by Oxford University Press (2017).
 Contributors to the collection include: Andrew Altman, Richard Arneson, Kai Draper, Adil Ahmad Haque, Mattias Iser, Seth Lazar, Larry May, Jeff McMahan, David Rodin, Nancy Sherman, Victor Tadros, and Francois Tanguay-Renaud.

-The Ethics and Law of Omissions, a collection of papers I co-edited with Dana Kay Nelkin, will be published by Oxford University Press in the latter half of 2017.
-Contributors to the collection include: Lawrence Alexander, Randolph Clarke, Kimberly Kessler Ferzan, John Martin Fischer, Douglas Husak, Dana Kay Nelkin and Samuel Rickless, Carolina Sartorio, George Sher, Angela Smith, Matthew Talbert, Gideon Yaffe, and Michael Zimmerman.
+The Ethics and Law of Omissions, a collection of papers I co-edited with Dana Kay Nelkin, was recently published by Oxford University Press (2017).
+Contributors to the collection include: Lawrence Alexander, Randolph Clarke, Kimberly Kessler Ferzan, John Martin Fischer, Douglas Husak, Dana Kay Nelkin and Samuel C. Rickless, Carolina Sartorio, George Sher, Angela Smith, Matthew Talbert, Gideon Yaffe, and Michael Zimmerman.